The danger of motorcycling for … your hearing?

 Fortunately, the solution is simple, inexpensive and effective: wear earplugs while driving.

-These muffle wind noise without missing engine noise or the traffic around you.
-You can still hear the siren of an ambulance or a honking car, but the harmful spikes in volume are filtered out.
+These dampen wind noise without missing the engine noise or traffic around you.
+You can still hear the siren of an ambulance or a honking car, but the damaging spikes in volume are filtered out.

 There are different types of earplugs suitable for motorcyclists:

 Custom-made earplugs are the most comfortable in practice, especially if you take many or long trips.
-No pressure spots, no irritation, and you sometimes even forget you have them in.
+No pressure marks, no irritation, and you sometimes even forget you have them in.

 Why a helmet alone is not enough

 You might think, “I wear a good helmet anyway, that insulates some too.”
-And that’s partly true – a full-face helmet does indeed do something against noise.
+And that is partly true – a full-face helmet does indeed do something against noise.
 But especially at higher speeds, there is still quite a bit of noise coming in.
 Even the quietest helmets still maintain a noise level of 95+ decibels at 120 mph.
-And that’s still harmful.
+And that is still harmful.

 So earplugs are not an unnecessary luxury, but a necessary addition to your helmet.
 Just as a good motorcycle suit protects you from scrapes, earplugs protect you from something much more elusive: hearing damage.